-This program's name was changed from Code Enforcement to Code Compliance and included a change to the Officer's title to Code Compliance Officer (CCO).
-This change was made to better reflect the intent and how the program now operates, which is to operate more collaboratively with members of the community to resolve Code violations.
+This program's name was changed from Code Enforcement to Code Compliance and included an informal change to the Officer's title to Code Compliance Officer (CCO).
+This change was made to better reflect the intent of how the program now operates, which is to work more collaboratively with members of the community to resolve Code violations.

 The Community Outreach Program (COP) has continued to help not just residential community members but also has been extended to helping a local business, The Fruita Thrift Shop, which is operated solely by elderly adult volunteers.
-The Fruita Thrift Shop is a second hand store that received donated clothing and items and funds from their sales goes back out to our local community.
-Because the City of Fruita has received funds from them in the past and as recently as this year, the CCO started helping them take worn out items to include E-waste to the Mesa County Landfill or to other locations for recycling.
+The Fruita Thrift Shop is a second hand store that received donated clothing and items the and funds from their sales go back out to our local community.
+Because the City of Fruita has received funds from them in the past the CCO started helping them take worn out items, including E-waste, to the Mesa County Landfill or to other locations for recycling.
 As a result of this partnership and their desire to pay their own expenses, The Fruita Thrift Shop made a donation to the City of Fruita to help pay for their cleanup expenses and the cleanup expenses of people in our Fruita community that need help.